Lawrence School, Lovedale

 The Lawrence School, Lovedale, is a fee-charging co-educational public boarding school located at Lovedale, a hill station on the Nilgiri Mountains in the southern Indian state of Tamil Nadu.

 History

 Formerly known as Lawrence Memorial Royal Military School, the namesake of its founder, Brigadier-General Sir Henry Montgomery Lawrence KCB), who had mooted the idea of establishing a chain of British Raj military-style boarding schools at the hill stations of India to educate the children of the deceased and serving members of the British Indian Army.
-Although Lawrence was killed at The Residency, Lucknow, during the Indian Rebellion of 1857, his dream materialized and four such schools, known then as the Lawrence Military Asylums, were established: at Sanawar in 1847 and Mount Abu in 1856, both during his lifetime, and later at Lovedale in 1858 and at Ghora Gali in 1860.
+Although Lawrence was killed at The Residency, Lucknow, during the Indian Rebellion of 1857, his dream materialised and four such schools, known then as the Lawrence Military Asylums, were established: at Sanawar in 1847 and Mount Abu in 1856, both during his lifetime, and later at Lovedale in 1858 and at Ghora Gali in 1860.